soniasou/AIF_GRADIO/README.md

 ## Extracting image features
 This project describes the application of Gradio with Docker compose to build a content-based recommendation system using movie posters.
+Please note that the names of the images corresponding to the film posters have been modified from the existing film original poster names.
+These changes have been made for handling reasons.
 This is an existing database to download:

 https://drive.google.com/file/d/1bv3XWCzT3H4dGAMEdM-pXIV2hF7vUzlj/view?usp=drive_link